FrankConijn/Firefox-Quantum-Rounded-Tabs/README.md

 What it does
 --------------
 This one-simple-file solution reshapes Firefox Quantum's default tabs by:
-* removing the light line at the top of the selected tab;
+* removing the bold line at the top of the selected tab;
 * rounding the top corners;
 * slightly separating and outlining the tabs.